-Go Car Credit says it agreed to this application after Mr M provided details of his monthly income which was verified with copies of payslips.
-It says it also carried out credit searches on Mr M which had shown Mr M had historic difficulties with credit.
-Furthermore, Go Car Credit says that it combined this information with an income and expenditure assessment that it completed with Mr M. And all of this information showed that these payments were affordable.
+Go Car Credit says it also carried out credit searches on Mr M which had shown Mr M had previous difficulties with credit - although it considered these to be historic as they occurred more than a year before these applications.
+Furthermore, Go Car Credit says that it incorporated this information into income and expenditure assessments that it completed with Mr M. All of this showed that these payments were affordable for both agreements.